galbismallz/voracious-kimchi/README.md

 Note: I am presently reaching out to teams and people involved in the projects below to get more specific details.
 Consider this wild list as a work-in-progress, and will be improved (as well as missing info be added) as we go along.
 If I've missed anything (almost guaranteed that I have), please DM me to let me know.

 TL;DR It’s a tangled treasure-trove of remote dev collaborations from the Chingu cohorts.
-Special shout-out to Freecodecamp for being awesome.
+Special shout-out and thanks to Freecodecamp for being awesome.

 # Finished projects